maxlevesque/autoCorrelation/README.md

 Or use `get`, `wget`, ... or whatever seems good to you.
 I repeat: the best and easiest way to download and stay up-to-date is to use `git`.

 ### Compile it

+The Fourier space algorithm requires the `FFTW3` library.
+Please visite their [website](www.fftw.org) for more informations.

 You need to install `scons`, which is a newer and better and easier equivalent to the much complicated `make`.
 Please visit [the scons website](www.scons.org) for download, or you should better use the repositories of your own distribution: